12shubham1/ats_puzzle/signal_processing/README.md

 ![image info](./imgs/noise.png)

-The strength of the signal, with the information given, doesn't have much value.
+The strength of the signal, with the information given, doesn't provide much insight.
 However, we can see the majority of the time, the signal has quite low strength.
-With further information about the trade, this could have a some value e.g. trade notional could be represented by signal strength.
+With further information about the trade, this could have some meaning e.g. trade notional could be represented by signal strength.

 ![image info](./imgs/signal_strength.png)